Oxford Summer Institute

 Professor: Andrew Weaver, PhD

 Head of the Musicology division at Catholic University, Professor Weaver received his PhD from Yale and is excited now to be traveling to England to share his love of music with Catholic University students at Oxford.
-His particular pleasure is exploring how music engages with society, especially in terms of sacred music, monarchical representation, and politics - all of which are found in abundance in 18th Century England.
-He regularly teaches courses at both the graduate and undergraduate levels, including a class for the University Honors Program.
+His particular pleasure is exploring how musical works – especially symphonies, operas, and sacred music – engage with society: why music was written, where people heard music, and how music was influenced by (and in turn influenced) politics, religion, and daily life.
+As the 18th century was a time of momentous change in England, the answers to these questions are rich and complex, offering the promise of a unique and truly exciting course.
+Professor Weaver regularly teaches courses at both the graduate and undergraduate levels, including a class for the University Honors Program and classes for non-music majors.

 Students live in double rooms, normally in the same apartment or house with British or other foreign students.
 Approximately half of visiting students are housed within the central area of Oxford, and all live within a twenty-minute walk.
 There is no "university campus" as the colleges, departments, lecture rooms, and tutorial venues are spread throughout the city.
 Thus, wherever students live, there will be some travel involved (by bike, bus, or on foot).